NashFP/erlang-interop/java/README.md

 Building
 --------

-The Java JDK must be installed and on the clas path. http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html
+The Java JDK must be installed and on the class path. http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html

-Once the JDK is installed the project can be build by running
+Once the JDK is installed the project can be built by running
     gradlew build
 If gradle is not installed, this will create a .gradle folder in your home directory and install gradle there.
 To see other build tasks run
     gradle tasks